rear/rear.github.com/download/index.md

     zypper install rear

 ### openSUSE Build Service packages
-If you are looking for newer stable release or snapshot release, take a look at our automated builds from the openSUSE Build Service project Archiving:Backup:Rear
+If you are looking for newer stable releases, take a look at our recent builds from the openSUSE Build Service project Archiving:Backup:Rear

 https://build.opensuse.org/project/show/Archiving:Backup:Rear